heestand-xyz/AsyncGraphics/Sources/AsyncGraphics/Documentation.docc/Graphic3D.md

 # ``AsyncGraphics/Graphic3D``

-A Graphic3D is a volume of voxels.
+A Graphic3D is a 3d image, made up out of voxels.
 It's backed by a `MTLTexture`.

 ## Topics